martinezjandrew/personal_website/README.md

 Goals for v 1.0.0

 - Build extensible navigation ✔️
-- Create experience/resume page
+- Create experience/resume page ✔️
 - Build blinkies
 - Create a Header ✔️
 - Create own background ✔️
-- Create extensible projects page
+- Create extensible projects page ✔️

+Other stuff maybe

+- "Status" block that pulls latest bluesky post
+- "Links" block with links to linked in and other stuff
+- Dotfiles page
+- More gifs
+- at least one 3d bee somewhere